Arunujuj/HHScraper/README.md

 # HentaiHavenContentDownloader

-Its a .NET Library which can Scrape Content from HentaiHaven A ContentDownloader Application made with WPF is the Library Test and the actual Product people can download from this repositories release
+Its a .NET Library which can Scrape Content from HentaiHaven.<br/>
+An Application made with WPF which uses the Library to get the scraping done.

 ![Current ContentDownloader Window](https://github.com/Arunujuj/HHScraper/blob/master/Screenshots/screen_1.png)